 Adequate additional funds may not be available to us on acceptable terms when we need them, or at all.
-We do not currently have any committed external source of funds, except for possible future payments from Takeda under the Takeda Collaboration Agreement.
+We do not currently have any committed external source of funds, except for possible future payments from Takeda or GSK under our collaborations with them.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, the ownership interest of our existing shareholders will be diluted, and the terms may include liquidation or other preferences that adversely affect the rights of our shareholders.
 Additional debt financing and preferred equity financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends and may require the issuance of warrants, which could potentially dilute our shareholders' ownership interests.